 Fainting is caused by lack of blood flow (which carries oxygen) to the brain.
-The heart is no pumping strong enough to overcome gravity and supply blood to the brain.
+The heart is not pumping strong enough to overcome gravity and supply blood to the brain.
 This low blood flow can be caused by various issues.
 In order to care for a fainting victim, first clear the area of bystanders and anyone not giving care.

-Lay the victim on the ground or a flat surface, flat on their back and check for breathing.
-If the victim is not breathing or appears to be choking, refer to the CPR section, later in this section.
-If the victim is not choking, raise their legs so that they are horizontally above the victim's heart and head level.
-This will force blood from the lower parts of the body back to the heart where it can supply the brain with enough blood for the victim to regain consciousness.
-If you did not witness the fainting, it is always a good idea to have the victim checked by medical personnel in case of any head injuries.
+Lay the patient on the ground or a flat surface, flat on their back and check for breathing.
+If the patient is not breathing or appears to be choking, refer to the CPR instructions, later in this section.
+If the patient is not choking, raise their legs so that their feet are above the patient's horizontal heart and head level.
+This will force blood from the lower parts of the body back to the heart where it can supply the brain with enough blood for the patient to regain consciousness.
+If you did not witness the fainting, it is always a good idea to have the patient checked by medical personnel in case of any head injuries.